Sleeping Beauty (1959 film): Plot

-In 14th century Europe, King Stefan and Queen Leah (Note: The Queen is unnamed in the film, likely due to her minor role.
+In 14th-century Europe, King Stefan and Queen Leah (Note: The Queen is unnamed in the film, likely due to her minor role.
 She is referred to as Leah in the film's 1993 book adaptation by A. L. Singer.) welcome their newborn daughter, Aurora, and proclaim a holiday for their subjects to pay homage to the princess.
-At her christening, she is betrothed to Prince Phillip, the son of Stefan's friend King Hubert, in order to unite their kingdoms.
+At her christening, Aurora is betrothed to Prince Phillip, the son of Stefan's friend King Hubert, in order to unite their kingdoms.
 The three good fairies, Flora, Fauna, and Merryweather, each bless Aurora with one gift.
 After Flora and Fauna give her beauty and song, the evil fairy Maleficent appears, angry at not being invited.
-She places a curse on Aurora: before the sun sets on Aurora's sixteenth birthday, Aurora will prick her finger on the spindle of a spinning wheel and die.
-Merryweather's magic isn't strong enough to undo the curse, so she uses her gift to change it so that Aurora will instead fall into a deep sleep until true love's kiss breaks the spell.
+She places a curse on the princess, predicting that before the sun sets on her sixteenth birthday, Aurora will prick her finger on the spindle of a spinning wheel and die.
+Merryweather uses her gift to soften the curse so that Aurora will instead fall into a deep sleep until a true love's kiss breaks the spell.

 Still fearful, Stefan orders all the kingdom's spinning wheels to be burned.
 Flora, Fauna, and Merryweather devise a plan to hide Aurora in a secluded location and raise her themselves until her sixteenth birthday, to which Stefan and Leah reluctantly agree.
 The fairies move into a forest cottage, giving up magic and living like human peasants; they also rename Aurora to Briar Rose.

 On Aurora's sixteenth birthday, the fairies send her to gather berries so they can prepare a surprise party.
 In the forest, Aurora sings to her animal friends, drawing the attention of Phillip, now a handsome young man.
 They fall in love without revealing their names, and Aurora invites Phillip to the cottage that evening.
-Meanwhile, Flora and Merryweather's argument about the color of Aurora's birthday gown attracts the attention of Maleficent's pet raven, Diablo.
+Meanwhile, Flora and Merryweather have a duel with magic wands over the color of Aurora's birthday dress, drawing the attention of Maleficent's pet raven, Diablo.
 (Note: The raven's name is not mentioned in the film.
 He was referred to as Diablo by the animators during the film's production.)
-Aurora returns and tells her guardians that she has fallen in love.
-They reveal her true identity, which Diablo overhears, and tell her that she must never see the boy again.
-Meanwhile, Phillip tells his father about the girl he met and wants to marry, unaware she is the princess to whom he is betrothed.
-King Hubert unsuccessfully tries to dissuade him.
+When Aurora returns and tells the fairies that she has fallen in love, they reveal her true identity (which Diablo overhears) and inform her that she must never see her beloved again.
+Meanwhile, Phillip tells his father about the girl he met and wants to marry, unaware that she is the princess to whom he is betrothed.
+Hubert fails to dissuade him, and Phillip rides off to the cottage.